henrinikku/ast-diff/README.md

 # ast-diff

-Diff Python files using the [Gumtree](https://hal.science/hal-01054552/PDF/main.pdf) algoritm.
+Diff Python files using the [Gumtree](https://hal.science/hal-01054552/PDF/main.pdf) algorithm.

 ## Usage
 Takes two parameters, source and target.
 Each parameter can be either python code or a path to a python file.